SRI-CSL/yices2/doc/sphinx/source/api-types.rst

        STATUS_ERROR
      } smt_status_t;

-   A context can be in one of the following states:
+   The type :c:type:`smt_status_t` represents the possible states of a context.
+It is also the type returned by functions that check whether a context is satisfiable.
+The following codes are defined:

    .. c:enum:: STATUS_IDLE

-      This is the initial state.
+      This is the initial context state.

       In this state, it is possible to assert formulas in the context.
       After assertions, the state may change to :c:enum:`STATUS_UNSAT` if